Dragon Ball: Reception

 Dragon Ball also sold a record number of collected tankōbon volumes for its time.
 By 2000, more than 126 million tankōbon copies had been sold in Japan alone.
 It sold over 150 million copies in Japan by 2008, making it the best-selling manga ever at the time.
 By 2012, its sales in Japan had grown to pass 156 million, making it the second best-selling Weekly Shōnen Jump manga of all time, behind One Piece.
 Dragon Ball's tankobon volumes sold 159.5 million copies in Japan by February 2014, and have sold over 160 million copies in Japan as of 2016.

 The manga is similarly popular overseas, having been translated and released in over 40 countries worldwide.
-The total number of tankōbon volumes sold have reached 350 million copies worldwide. not including unofficial pirated copies; when including pirated copies, an estimated total of more than 400 million official and unofficial copies have been sold worldwide.
+The total number of tankōbon volumes worldwide sold have reached 350 million copies.
+When including pirated copies, an estimated total of more than 400 million official and unofficial copies combined have been sold worldwide.

 For the 10th anniversary of the Japan Media Arts Festival in 2006, Japanese fans voted Dragon Ball the third greatest manga of all time.
-In a survey conducted by Oricon in 2007 among 1,000 people, Son Goku, the main character of the franchise, ranked first place as the "Strongest Manga Character of All Time."
+In a survey conducted by Oricon in 2007 among 1,000 people Goku ranked first place as the "Strongest Manga Character of All Time."
 Goku's journey and his ever-growing strength resulted in the character winning "the admiration of young boys everywhere".
 Manga artists, such as One Piece creator Eiichiro Oda and Naruto creator Masashi Kishimoto, have stated that Goku inspired their series' main protagonists as well as series structure.

-Manga critic Jason Thompson stated in 2011 that "Dragon Ball is by far the most influential shonen manga of the last 30 years, and today, almost every Shonen Jump artist lists it as one of their favorites and lifts from it in various ways."
+Manga critic Jason Thompson stated in 2011 that "Dragon Ball is by far the most influential shōnen manga of the last 30 years, and today, almost every Shōnen Jump artist lists it as one of their favorites and lifts from it in various ways."
 He says the series "turns from a gag/adventure manga to an nearly-pure fighting manga", and its basic formula of "lots of martial arts, lots of training sequences, a few jokes" became the model for other shōnen series, such as Naruto.
 Thompson also called Toriyama's art influential and cited it as a reason for the series' popularity.
-James S. Yadao, author of The Rough Guide to Manga, claims that the first several chapters of Dragon Ball "play out much like Saiyuki with Dr. Slump-like humour built in" and that Dr. Slump, Toriyama's previous manga, has a clear early influence on the series.
-He feels the series "established its unique identity" after the first occasion when Goku's group disbands and he trains under Kame-sen'nin, when the story develops "a far more action-packed, sinister tone" with "wilder" battles with aerial and spiritual elements and an increased death count, while humor still makes an occasional appearance.
-Yadao claims that an art shift occurs when the characters "lose the rounded, innocent look that he established in Dr. Slump and gain sharper angles that leap off the page with their energy and intensity."
+James S. Yadao, author of The Rough Guide to Manga, claims that the first several chapters of Dragon Ball "play out much like Saiyuki with Dr. Slump-like humour built in" and that Dr. Slump, Toriyama's previous manga, had a clear early influence on the series.
+He felt the series "established its unique identity" after the first occasion when Goku's group disbands and he trains under Kame-Sen'nin, and that was when the story developed "a far more action-packed, sinister tone" with "wilder" battles with aerial and spiritual elements and an increased death count, while humor still made an occasional appearance.
+Yadao claims that an art shift occurred when the characters "lose the rounded, innocent look that he established in Dr. Slump and gain sharper angles that leap off the page with their energy and intensity."